everlytic/push-notifications-documentation/push/no-sdk/readme.md

-# Implement Everlytic/Firebase Push Notifications in your app
+# Implement System/Firebase Push Notifications in your app
-You can implement Everlytic Push Notifications in your app by interpreting the payload received and manually calling our API for us to record stats.
+You can implement Push Notifications in your app by interpreting the payload received and manually calling our API for us to record stats.

 ## Overview
 The way we send push notifications to your app is through [Firebase](https://firebase.google.com/).
 The basic flow is the following:
-1. Grab the Firebase service key for your Firebase project, assign it to a list in Everlytic.
+1. Grab the Firebase service key for your Firebase project, assign it to a list in the System.
-1. Get the configuration string given to you by Everlytic, to use in your app.
+1. Get the configuration string given to you by the System, to use in your app.
-1. Call Everlytic's subscribe API endpoint in your app to subscribe contacts to Everlytic.
+1. Call the System's subscribe API endpoint in your app to subscribe contacts to the System.
-1. Send a push notification From Everlytic.
+1. Send a push notification From the System.
 We use the Firebase key to call Firebase's API to deliver the push notification to your app.
 1. Interpret the payload received from Firebase in your app.
-1. Call our stats API endpoint to tell Everlytic about a delivery.
+1. Call our stats API endpoint to tell the System about a delivery.
 1. Call our click/dismissal API endpoints if a contact clicked or dismissed the notification.

 ## Prerequisites
 - A Firebase Project set up for your app.
 See the official Firebase docs [here](https://firebase.google.com/docs/android/setup).
 - **Note:** Make sure that the FCM API is enabled on your Firebase Account.
-- A Push Notification Project set up inside Everlytic
+- A Push Notification Project set up inside the System

-## Using the Everlytic configuration string
+## Using the the System configuration string
-Copy your Everlytic Push Project SDK configuration string.
-See [Setting Up Your Everlytic Push Project](../list_setup.md).
+Copy your Push Project SDK configuration string from the System.
+See [Setting Up Your Push Project](../list_setup.md).

 This configuration string is simply a base64 encoded string that contains settings you are going to need to continue.

 Example:
-The following configuration string is pulled from Everlytic:
+The following configuration string is pulled from the System:

 ```
 cD14eHh4eHh4eHgteHh4eC14eHh4LXh4eHgteHh4eHh4eHh4eHg7aT1odHRwczovL2xpdmUxMC5ldmVybHl0aWMubmV0